 Nyungwe Forest One of the oldest rain forests in Africa and rich in biodiversity this mountainous region is home to a huge amount of wildlife where visitors can enjoy guided chimpanzees tracking.
 The forest is also home to 12 other species of primate, including the L’Hoest’s monkey endemic to the Albertine Rift.

 Kigali City Pretty tree lined streets and immaculate squares, Kigali is a safe city to stroll with friendly locals happy to help where needed.
+No visit is complete without visiting the Kigali Genocide Memorial which honours the memory of the more than one million Rwandans killed in 1994.

 Rwanda can be visited at any time of year with the dry season from May to October.
 It rains more frequently and heavily in the northeast, where the volcanoes are covered by dense rainforest.